yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - Intelligent use of equipment special abilities.

 - Only attack enemies that they have the capability to hit and damage.
 I toyed with the idea of making a more improved targeting system, but decided against it.
 I really dislike in other scripts if I am focusing on a target and the script reassigns my enemy to someone else.

+## Compatibility

+The mod has support for IWD spells (from either Sword Coast Stratagems or IWDification) and for changes from Spell Revisions (Revised) and Item Revisions (Revised).

+If you are installing SCS, IR(R), or SR(R), they should be installed before this mod.

+PLEASE NOTE: Sword Coast Stratagems is no longer required to use these scripts.

+If you are upgrading from a version of this mod prior to v2.0, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.

 ## Components